brndnmtthws/brndn-io/content/posts/the-value-of-tools/index.md

 At some point the tools become so complex that we forget to think about tools as compositions of other tools either through supply chains or abstractions built atop abstractions, and instead we think of these tools as magic.
 Software seems to have this modern day appeal as being magical, so much so that we have started referring to any kind of software that appears complex beyond explanation as "AI".
 This is especially valuable to sales and marketing people who are trying to ride the AI hype wave which seems to have had a new renassaince recently thanks to some recent advances in text generation.

 The most powerful tools often hide their complexity through abstraction.
-The smartphone in your pocket contains technologies that would have been considered miraculous just a few decades ago, yet we use them without understanding the intricate systems making them work.
-This abstraction itself is a meta-tool—it allows us to wield powerful capabilities without requiring us to understand their inner workings.
+The smartphone in your pocket can do things that used to require a backpack full of separate devices, and most of us don't know much about how any of it works.
+That layer of abstraction is a tool too: it lets you use the thing without studying the whole stack first.

 ## Value Creation Through Tools

 To sum up my core thesis in this rambling essay, I think the greatest value from technology is the creation of tools.
 The act of creation of any kind (whether it's art, tooling, food, or anything else that is new or novel) is the highest form of value creation.
 Merely hoarding wealth doesn't _create_ value, because money is imaginary and on its own it cannot _create_ anything, unless you use that money to pay someone who _is_ creative and has the skills to create new things like tools and art and cooking techniques that produce delicious foods.

-The most profound tools share several characteristics:
+The tools I keep valuing most tend to have a few things in common:

 1. They provide significant leverage, allowing users to accomplish much more with less effort
 2. They lower barriers to creation, enabling more people to participate